jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/1_Safety.typ

 ) <tab_23>

 The minimum ignition energy for hydrogen is highly dependent on the air content in the gas mixture.
 In principle, a small spark or static discharge is sufficient to ignite hydrogen when the gas mixture is within the flammable range.
 For instance, a static discharge resulting from walking on a carpet and subsequently touching a doorknob, which typically generates $20 "to" 30 "mJ"$ of energy, is capable of igniting a flammable hydrogen-air mixture @Klell2018.
 The minimum ignition energies for hydrogen, methane, and propane across various air content levels in the gas mixture, illustrated in @fig_19, provide a comparative perspective on the ignition sensitivity of these gases.
+An analysis of @fig_19 reveals that the aforementioned $20 "mJ"$ energy from a static discharge exceeds the minimum ignition energy threshold for an appropriate hydrogen-air composition.
+Comparing hydrogen to methane and propane, two key observations emerge: hydrogen not only exhibits lower ignition energy levels than methane but also demonstrates flammability across a substantially wider range of air-fuel mixtures.

 #figure(
   image("../../../1_Data/2_Figs/0_Content/1_Chap/1_Hydro/1_Safety/0_Ingition_Energy.png",